Acts 3:1-10 · Acts · Updated April 25, 2026

 Interpretation and theological stakes

 In contrast, the Reformed Protestant tradition views miracles as authenticating the apostles' message, with a focus on their temporal role.
 This interpretation suggests that miracles were necessary during the apostolic age to validate the early Christian message in a world unfamiliar with it.
-The moment in Acts 3:8, where the man not only walks but leaps and praises God, serves as a powerful testament to the truth of the apostles' teachings.
-However, Reformed theology often holds that such miracles ceased with the apostolic age, as the foundation of the church and the canon of Scripture were established.
+The moment in Acts 3:8, where the man not only walks but leaps and praises God, serves as evidence of the truth of the apostles' teachings.
+However, Reformed theology often holds that such miracles ceased with the apostolic age, as the foundation of the church and The Canon of Scripture were established.

 Considering both interpretations, this passage illustrates the early church's reliance on divine power for its legitimacy and growth.
-Whether seen as a continuing divine action through the Church or as a foundational event in Christian history, the healing at the Beautiful gate underscores the centrality of Jesus' name and authority in the life of the early believers.
-This dual perspective enriches our understanding of how the early church viewed its mission and the means by which it conveyed the transformative power of the Gospel.
+Whether seen as a continuing divine action through the Church or as a foundational event in Christian history, the healing at the Beautiful gate emphasizes the centrality of Jesus' name and authority in the life of the early believers.
+This dual perspective enriches our understanding of how the early church viewed its mission and the means by which it conveyed the power of the Gospel.
+The passage in Acts 3:1-10 opens with a lame man being carried to the temple gate to beg for alms (Acts 3:2-3) and closes with the same man walking, leaping, and praising God, astonishing those who witnessed his transformation (Acts 3:8-10).
+Between these mirrored moments, Peter commands the man to rise and walk in the name of Jesus Christ (Acts 3:6-7).
+This central event is crucial because it marks the transition from the man's previous life of dependency to his newfound independence and joy.
+The invocation of Jesus' name is the theological heart of the narrative, emphasizing the source of the miraculous healing.

 Continue reading with a Scholar plan